The practice What's different The foundation Pricing Download on the App Store →

 Stoic Compass

-Before the day begins, you read your compass — three personal answers to the questions that anchor everything: Why am I here?
+Before the day begins, you read your compass: four personal answers to the questions that anchor everything.
+Why am I here?
 What am I working through?
 Who am I becoming?
+Which roles am I called to fulfill?
 It takes sixty seconds and reorients everything that follows.

 Daily wisdom